SENSORY ROOM -- Funded by the Farb Foundation

 Our sensory room offers a variety of activities -- some calming, others stimulating.
 Examples of the activities include: general exploration/use of the room's environment and equipment, mindfulness and self-soothing exercises, progressive relaxation exercises, deep breathing, distress-tolerance activities, sensorimotor activities, stretching and isometric exercises, use of therapy balls, independent application of deep pressure touch activities as well as imagery.
 These activities can help a child maximize:

-- daily functioning which includes feeling more successful in school
+- Daily functioning, which includes feeling more successful in school

-- intellectual, social, and emotional development
+- Intellectual, social, and emotional development

-- development of a positive self-esteem
+- Development of positive self-esteem

-- positive interactions
+- Positive interactions

-- the achievement of normal developmental milestones
+- Achievement of normal developmental milestones